 Once you have reviewed the criteria and the checklist, you might be wondering how best to bring those two requirements together.
 The criteria are more abstract and address the intent of the award while the checklist is specific and does not include a section that exclusively includes each criterion.
 Consider the checklist a guide to the sort of evidence that must be included, while the criteria are a guide to the story that should be told about the evidence.

-For instance, the letter of nomination should address each criterion by telling the committee why this nominee is a Master Teacher and where the committee can look to find evidence of the claims being made.
+For instance, the letter of nomination should address each criterion by telling the committee why this nominee is a USask Distinguished Teacher and where the committee can look to find evidence of the claims being made.
 Each nomination will be very different and it is important to leave the criteria open enough to allow the nomination of excellent teachers from diverse backgrounds.

 Nominees who's teaching philosophy statements tell a story about a teacher who strives to exemplify positive teaching and create vibrant learning environments could have evidence in student feedback and perhaps teaching strategies and/or materials that a nominator can explain and point to.
 Nominees who are recognized within their field as experts could have evidence of professional growth within their CVs a nominator can explain and point to.
 This evidence will be very different between nominees, if one is from a professional college while another is from the art, and yet another is from the social sciences, etc. The nominator's job is to tell the selection committee why the evidence fits the criteria.